 First discovered in the 1970s and only opened in 2006, this was the residence of the great Emperor Augustus (27 BC–14 AD)—before he became great (archaeologists have recently found two courtyards rather than one, though, in the style of Rome's ancient Greek kings, suggesting Augustus maintained this house after his ascension to prominence).
 The house here dates to the time when Augustus was known merely as Octavian, before the death of, and Octavian's adoption by,

-Northwest crest of Palatino, Monti, Rome, 00184 | Map It
+Northwest crest of Palatino, Rome, 00184, Italy